Jazz was a ragtime dance music popularized in the early 20th century. Think flappers, live orchestras, and prohibited champagne.

 Whiplash is a bit different from the rest of the movies on this list.
 There are no starry-eyed lovers against an LA cityscape, no heroin-addicted saxophonists fighting withdrawal in hotel rooms.

-Andrew (Miles Teller) is a first-year drummer at a prestigious Julliard-like college, but that doesn't cut him any slack during rehearsals.
-After just a week in Fletcher's class (J. K. Simmons), Andrew's hands are raw and bloody from non-stop practice.
+Andrew (played by Miles Teller) is a first-year drummer at a prestigious Julliard-like college, but that doesn't cut him any slack during rehearsals.
+After just one week in Fletcher's (played by J. K. Simmons) class, Andrew's hands are raw and bloody from non-stop practice.

 He takes the term blood, sweat, and tears quite literally as he chases the legacy of his drumming idol Buddy Rich.

-Whiplash is an award-winning examination of the psychology of a virtuoso who pushes himself to his limits under his mentor's abuse.
+Whiplash is an award-winning examination of the psychology of a virtuoso who brims with ambition and subsequently endures his mentor's abuse in order to surpass his own limits.